 SeaDoc Society’s Education Coordinator, Mira Lutz Castle, M.S., comes from fourteen years in K-12 Science teaching and NGSS-aligned curriculum-development in the Anacortes School District, four years of Biology and Environmental Science laboratory instruction and Public Education Program development for Western Washington University (WWU), and two years of public education as an Interpretive Ranger for Washington State Parks.

-A Viking at heart, Mira attended WWU for her Bachelor of Science in Biology with a Marine Emphasis, Teaching Certification, and Master of Science in Marine and Estuarine Science, researching blue carbon in Salish Sea eelgrass meadow ecosystems.
+A Viking at heart, Mira earned her Bachelor of Science in Biology with a Marine Emphasis, Teaching Certification, and Master of Science in Marine and Estuarine Science at Western.
 She’s an avid Scientific Diver and loves to play outside with her family throughout the Salish Sea watershed.
-Collaborative support for NGSS-training will be provided by the NW Educational Service District’s Brian MacNevin, the Skagit County Marine Resources Committee, and the Western Washington University Shannon Point Marine Center.